ginstrom/paladin-novel/manuscript/chapter-09.md

 The faces looking back at him showed fear, yes, but also determination.
 These were no longer the broken fugitives who had stumbled into his care.
 They were his people, bound together by shared danger and common purpose.

-And tomorrow, that bond would be tested by fire.

 ***

 Three days later, the expedition returned with more than just food.

-Gond watched as the heavily laden horses picked their way down the valley's narrow entrance, their riders weary but triumphant.
+The weary but trimphant party picked their way down the valley's narrow entrance, leading the community's horses-they now had four, including the old cart horse Gond and his companions had stolen in their first caravan raid.
+Each horse was pulling a fully laden sledge, the expedition's members grunting and straining to help the sledges over roots and boulders.
 The Thornfield farmstead had yielded better than expected—not just grain and preserved meat from the root cellars, but tools, weapons, and materials the fleeing family had been forced to abandon.

-"Two wagonloads of grain," Pell reported, dismounting with obvious relief.
-"Enough to last us another month, maybe more if we're careful.
+"Ten sacks of potatoes, five sacks of oats, and another five of wheat," Gorn told the waiting refugees, dismounting with obvious relief.
+"Enough to last us another month and a half, maybe more if we're careful.
 Plus salt pork, dried beans, and a barrel of honey."

 "And the rest?"
-Gond asked, noting the bundles strapped to every available surface.
+Sim asked, noting the bundles strapped to every available surface.

 Korven stepped forward, his scarred hands cradling a collection of iron tools like precious treasures.
 "Proper hammers, tongs, files.
 A set of chisels that'll let me work real detail into the metal."
 His eyes gleamed with anticipation.
 "And three ingots of good steel—not the scrap we've been melting down, but proper forged metal."